sir-ragna/flag-parser/readme.md

 ## Built-in `--help`

-The `--help` flag is automatically built-in and will list the cmdline arguments when called.
+The `--help` flag is automatically built-in and will list the cmdline arguments when called together with their help string.

 ![built-in help example](images/example-help.png)